Have you been dreaming of someone dying again? Perhaps your mother, father, boyfriend or girlfriend, husband or wife?

 There is a language of dreams.
 And it is possibly the most important language in the world.
 It is the language through which your subconscious mind communicates with you.

 Your subconscious mind is the most powerful part of your mind.
 It’s like a powerful sage inside of you.

 Naturally, when your subconscious mind communicates with you, you will want to know what it’s saying.

-Thankfully, you can’t interpret dreams so directly.
-I mean, can you imagine how messed up you would be if those dreams of yours all meant what they show?
+You can’t interpret these subconscious messages so directly.
+I mean, can you imagine how messed up you would be if those dreams of yours all meant what they show?!

 The language of dreams is a language of visual, auditory, and sensory information that is (often but not always) told through an emotional storyline.

-I’ve always been fascinated by dreams because, honestly, my dreams are crazy.
+I’ve always been fascinated by dreams because, honestly, mine are crazy.

 I’ve always had an overactive imagination.

 As an author, I am always happy and thankful for my imagination.
 It is a very valuable tool.